-‘Logan/Wolverine 3’ Synopsis Revealed, Lead Cast Hugh Jackman Tells All — Movie Plot/Trailer More Telling Of Essex Corp And X-23?
+‘Logan-Wolverine 3’ Synopsis Revealed, Lead Cast Hugh Jackman Tells All — Movie Plot, Trailer More

 Since Logan is caring for Professor Xavier on the Mexican border, there’s probably a reason they are hiding out since he’s one of the few mutants left.

-The Logan/Wolverine 3 movie debuts come March 3 and is directed and written by James Mangold.
+The Logan-Wolverine 3 movie debuts on March 3 and was directed and written by James Mangold.
 There is a sizable crew of writers that participated in the screenplay’s creation as well as the story behind it all, so this should bode pretty well for Wolverine fans this March.

 [Featured Image by Charley Gallay/Getty Images]